TahaM1/Analyzer/README.md

 ![Demo of the program](https://raw.githubusercontent.com/TahaM1/Frequency-Visualizer/master/demo/demo.gif "DEMO")

 ## Description
-A program that visualizes the frequencies from a device's microphone
+A program that visualizes the frequencies from a device's microphone input

 ## Features
 - Hovering over each band will display the average frequency of that band